bostondv/cordova-hooks/README.md

 `npm install -g shelljs`

+They also read information from your config.xml file and thus require [`xml2js`](https://github.com/Leonidas-from-XIV/node-xml2js) to run.

+`npm install -g xml2js`

 Installation
 ---
-Copy the files in their corresponding directories found under `.cordova/hooks` in your project root directory.
+Copy the files in their corresponding directories found under `hooks` in your project root directory.

 Usage
 ---